jkaewprateep/fakes_evidence_scenarios2/README.md

 🐨🎁🎵🎶 I recognized he had a smart case that may have come from the mission impossible and that is not only IVR accumulate counting money balance amount but facsimile communication as natural encryption message. </br>

+🥺💬 👤💬 By my intention added some pictures or objects that may be found in web applications ```.JSON``` is from his requirements because he controls communication message logging but not IT routing network. </br>

 <p align="center" width="100%">
     <img width="40%" src="https://github.com/jkaewprateep/fakes_evidence_scenarios2/blob/main/encrypted%20communications.png"> </br>
     <b> Natural encrypted communication, billings and communication level message encryption </b>